Evictions

 Steps to Evict a Tenant for Nonpayment of Rent

 1. You must first give the tenant notice to move out of your property.
 This notice may be written or verbal.
+For most non-payment of rent cases, you must give 10 days’ advance notice to vacate the property.

 2. The landlord should go to the Clerk of Superior Court’s Office and file a complaint/summons.
 The clerk will have the Ashe County Sheriff’s Office serve the summons on the tenant.
 A court date will be set for the Magistrates’ Court.